sreejagangapuram/sg/index.md

   <tr>
     <td>1</td>
     <td>
-    - Make Lab Notebook Table
+    - Make Lab Notebook Table - this table, customize it

       - make guessing game using javascript

+      - play test guessing game and get feedback

+     - make changes to game based on feedback

     - fill in planning, links, and summary tabs
     </td>